trovu/trovu/blog/_posts/how-i-use-trovu/index.md

 {% trovuCall "tmu camera" %}
 {% trovuCall "axp camera" %}

-## Do I remember all shortcut keywords?
+## Do I Remember All Shortcut Keywords?

 The ones I mentioned, yes.
-These are not so many, and I use them regularly.
+These are not many, and I use them regularly.

-If there's a shortcut that I know or assume it exists but I just don't know its keyword or syntax, I call "my" Trovu page, that is, Trovu with my current settings:
+If there's a shortcut that I know or assume exists but I just don't know its keyword or syntax, I call "my" Trovu page, that is, Trovu with my current settings:

 {% trovuCall "trovu" %}

 I am then on `https://trovu.net/?#github=georgjaehnig` and have the suggestions available just while typing.

-## Curious about yours
+## Curious About Yours

-If you are already a Trovu user too, I'd be curious about your setup and practice.
-Please contact me via info@trovu.net or [x.com/trovu](https://x.com/trovu_net) and we'll publish it here.
+If you are already a Trovu user, too, I'd be curious about your setup and practice.
+Please contact me via info@trovu.net or [x.com/trovu](https://x.com/trovu_net), and we'll publish it here.